serenity-is/docs/tutorials/movies/06-adding-movie-kind-field.md

     }
     ```

+6. To make the `Kind` field available in the movie grid, you need to modify the `MovieColumns.cs` file:

+    ```csharp
+    // ...
+    public class MovieColumns
+    {
+        // ...
+        public int Runtime { get; set; }
+        public MovieKind Kind { get; set; }
+    }
+    ```

-6. Rebuild your solution to ensure there are no build errors and run your application.
+7. Rebuild your solution to ensure there are no build errors and run your application.
 Now, in the "Add Movie" dialog, you'll have a dropdown to select the movie kind.

 ![Movie Kind Selection](img/movies-kind-in-form.png)